owneraio/finp2p-tezos-adapter/specs/plan.md

   (operation list * storage) = ...
 ```

 This is callable only by an administrator.
-We will use a configurable
+This entry point changes the code for
-multi-signature scheme if desired for this.
+the authorization logic of the contract.

 ## Scenarios